boulder-on/JPassport/docs/enums.md

 }
 ```

-Enums can be passed as method arguments or received as method return values.
+Enums can be passed as method arguments, struct members, or received as method return values.

 ```C
 //C method declaration